ConorWilliams/openFLY/docs/index.rst

 OpenFLY is developed on `GitHub <https://github.com/ConorWilliams/openFLY>`_, this documentation is for the development version of the code.
 If needed, you can build a local copy of this site, for any version, by following the :ref:`guide <Building>`.

-This site is organized in three parts:
+This documentation is organized into three parts:

 1. The :ref:`User guide` for how to install and use openFLY.